brianclee-gh/todo_list/README.md

 Features
 --------

-- A to do list built in Javascript and CSS
+- A to-do list built in Javascript, HTML and CSS
+- Add tasks you need to get done and assign description and due dates
+- Organize your tasks into different projects
+- Search through your added tasks
+- Check off your completed tasks and remove them when you're done!

 Things Learned
 -------

 - JS classes and class functions
+- Utilize local storage to save and load tasks and projects
+- MVC

 To Add
 -------
-- Remove lists from left side bar
--
+- Pagination
 - Sort by function (A -> Z, by due date)